corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/key-concepts.md

 The only difference between a development and a production CPI is the network information, so you can use the same software for testing environments.

 The CPI file simplifies the onboarding process.
-A prospective customer must only obtain a single file, containing all necessary information to be able to request membership.
-This lets each member understand the pre-requisites of membership, so they can configure required attributes or get artifacts from third parties as needed.
+A prospective customer must only obtain a single file that contains all necessary information to be able to request membership.
+This lets each member understand the pre-requisites of membership and configure required attributes or get artifacts from third parties as needed.

 ## Identities

 A Corda identity represents any person or business that wants to interact with other people or businesses using Corda.

-x500 name??
+Identities are identified by an X500 name.

-An identity claim with a unique X-500 name in a membership group.
+[An identity claim with a unique X-500 name in a membership group.
 Each Corda identity is associated with a session key, which validates the P2P sessions.
-The session key may be part of a PKI certificate according to the membership group defined by the MGM.
+The session key may be part of a PKI certificate according to the membership group defined by the MGM.]: #

 ##	Application networks

 Networks in Corda 5 are application networks, where all participants are running the same CorDapp.
 Network registration and member distribution is handled by the [Membership Group Manager (MGM)](../mgm/overview.html).
 Application networks embrace the reality that regulated markets have strong privacy and governance requirements, reducing the scope of each network to a single bundle of applications all governed by the same rules.

-A CorDapp (Corda Distributed Application) is written in Kotlin or Java, compiled into Java bytecode, and then loaded into the Corda process at runtime.
-This means Corda is effectively an application server.

 ##	Clusters